 The Institute organizes international and domestic academic conferences, workshops, lectures, and seminars.
 It publishes eight scholarly journals (including Filosofický časopis [the Philosophical Journal] and Listy filologické [Folia filologica]), and it runs its own publishing house Filosofia, which not only provides a platform for the publication of original research in philosophy and related humanistic fields, but also enables the appearance of Czech translations of internationally important work in these fields.

 The Institute of Philosophy's library, which is open to the public, houses a specialized collection of more than 110,000 volumes.
 The Institute also organizes and offers its scholarly expertise to educational and popularizing events intended for the broad, non-specialist public.

-The Institute of Philosophy of the Academy of Sciences of the Czech Republic was created in 1990 as a continuation of the Philosophy Institute of the Czechoslovak Academy of Sciences, which was founded on January 1, 1953 and was abolished for political reasons in 1970.
+The Institute of Philosophy of the Czech Academy of Sciences was created in 1990 as a continuation of the Philosophy Institute of the Czechoslovak Academy of Sciences, which was founded on January 1, 1953 and was abolished for political reasons in 1970.
 On January 1, 2007 the Institute was transformed into a public research institution.